-What Is The Basic Assumption Of Situational Approaches To Leadership?
+What Is The Basic Assumption Of Situational Leadership?

-Leadership is a complex process that involves influencing others to accomplish group objectives.
-There are many different approaches and theories of leadership that have emerged over the years.
-One category of leadership theories focuses on the idea that effective leadership depends on the situation.
-These are called situational leadership theories.
+Leadership is described as a multi-dimensional process of influencing others to accomplish common goals.
+Leadership has been the subject of many frameworks, approaches, and theories over time.
+Contingency — A category of leadership theories that are based on the idea that there is no one way to provide effective leadership; it all depends on the situation.
+These are actually considered situational leadership theories.

 Situational leadership theories propose that leaders adapt their style to fit their followers’ development level and the situation’s specifics.
 The core assumptions underlying most situational leadership approaches are: